 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 Housing in Copenhagen is very difficult to find and can be expensive.
 This is particularly the case in the fall semester when the demand for housing far outstrips supply.
-The CBS housing department has access to eight student residences or dorms (please see list under "Student Residences").
+The CBS housing department has access to eight student residences or dorms.
 You can apply for these using the CBS Housing on-line application process.
 An email containing a link to the application and allocation process is sent to your CBS email address.
 The date on which the link will be sent will be published on this website beforehand.
 No other notification will be given.
 The application process is on a first come, first served basis.
+Housing fills 30 - 60 minutes after the application opens.
+You should apply as soon as possible!
 Students must queue online for housing the day of housing registration.
 Housing is typically booked within 60 minutes of the registration system opening.
 In the fall semester some exchange students at CBS will have to live in private housing since space in CBS residence halls is limited.